FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 ### Pattern Discovery Across Domains
 The same discovery process works everywhere:
 - Computational paths through distributed systems
-- Will coalescence paths through human connections
+- Will coalescence paths through information/communication (This point supersets all other points; in fact one should insist that all other points should be defined as subsets to it.
+Because if it doesn't ultimately serve our will, then it fails the vision in the first document: We Will the World.
+Whatever we make, is to be OUR WILL against the will of all else.
+(The 'our' here is Animus or Life perhaps.
+Will of Life (In biased multiplexed hierarchy according to Will of each (See Might With Right...
+Every and Any human empowered to leverage and find tangibility in will-manifestation and facilitation in all its dimensions including coming together and coming apart and acquiring land and resources and information....))))
 - Healing paths through health state space
-- Economic paths through value creation
+- "Economic" paths through "value creation" (Can you hear how outdated and obsolete these statements are? xD Only by substituting the meaning of these words.
+Economic and "value" and markets, with the units of this system, is it not outdated and simple incorporated as a retarded reduction of what the system does)
 - All use blob class learning to navigate vast possibility spaces

 ### Language as Emergent Discovery
 Language itself evolves through the same pattern:
-- Neural networks discover unnamed patterns
+- A difference causing difference is discovered.
+Sometimes hinted at by Neural networks discover unnamed patterns.
+Or collected in nebulous blobs by the Neural Network to allow for talking about a "blob" in intuitive terms.
-- Natural transmorphisms are identified
+- Natural transmorphisms are identified; the "mathematics" of the pespective of differentiations/sciences/cuts.
-- Neologisms emerge using intuitive syntactic-semantic mappings
-- Trust networks test and validate new words
-- Useful terms spread, useless ones fade
+- Neologisms "overhead free utterings/symbols" (makes them efficient) emerge aligning with intuition of the language or coherence of intuition in the language.
+- Useful terms spread, useless ones fade (expect most scientific terms, to the enlightened ones, to be obsolete at some point, at least if they were statistically born.
+Like mental disorders often are and other lifestyle "diseases" often are.
+Perhaps also prefix identification of causal pathology naming or symptomatic pathology naming: Diabetes, Old age, Heart pathology, stroke, schizophrenia, cancer and more.
+These are all symptomatic namings.
+They do not designate what is wrong with the person, only what the symptoms that are designated wrong are.
+Diabetes subcategories tries to designate what is causal in them.
+And cancer has varieties of this too.
+But when you talk about it, you rarely have the clear distinction of causality if it is known.
+Or what kind of pathological variety it is in terms of symptoms.
+"Only introspective proof.
+Observable proof." which may also be quite useful in many circumstances to have readily at hand (transitivity of knowledge and solutions is also relevant here dependent on those things))
-- Human vocabulary enriches to match reality's structure
+- Human vocabulary enriches to match reality's structure or manipulative spell-casting.
+Look my quest is WIZARDRY!
+If you don't like it?
+Fuck off.
-- Abstract spaces gain systematic nomenclature
+You're a hairy wizard!

 ---

-## The Worth of Every Human {#worth-of-every-human}
+## The Worth of Every Human EDIT: Animus {#worth-of-every-animus}
+WILL.
+WILL.
+WILL!
+That is what we empower!
+But with no illusions or force.
+Universe and Will.
+But empowered to see it synergize and amplify as much as possible.

+So too we can extend it to animals in the exact same manner as we do between humans.

+I, for one, really want to see, what animals will do, when they are free, and can interrelate with us, in the same will-coalescence and will-disentangling manner.

+All we need to have that occur, is to have human+types-of-animals zones.
+In the exact same water The Crucible designations: Fountain, spring, river, lake etc.
+This allows, for also a multiplexing on the other lifeforms that co-habit and synergize with the Triad.
+Then a "type-of-animal" intelligibility of what action causes what thing, where the action visualization or gain, is modulated with will-economic intelligence of the system.

+From the perspective of the system, then including animals, or many of them, is no obstacle or challenge, as what they lack, is anyway, what this system provides: Intelligence and Information to see your Will Manifest 'all things considered'.
+That is, we can create, for each animal, an Aiddaemon, that tries to act with intelligence-entity (usually computer) advantages.
+Scale, information and time resolution.
+This allows for "simulating" animal choices or ways in which they can communicate, such that one can find their better will-coalescence.
+Or will-manifestation.
+It sounds, perhaps, silly, to state will-manifestation for such low creatures, that care not much about anything else, other than the now and how to better feel comfortable about that now.

+Nonetheless, I and the system proposed, are willing to let them "surprise" us.
+At least, offer them constant opportunity to embark upon more than mere comfort or immediate drives.

-In this system, every human has worth merely by attempting to coalesce will with others.
+In this system, every animus has worth merely by attempting to manifest will , because it has informative knowledge in relation to coalescence and disentanglement and utility potential.
 They're not "useless eaters" but will-nodes in larger emergence.
+As well as being granted the benefit of the doubt in their "expected value" or potential 'all things considered'.
 This justifies basic sustenance - attempting will-coalescence IS valuable work.
+Even if it is merely lying in mud and eating the smut.

-Even hermits must occasionally "go to town" to maintain witness testimony, gently incentivizing minimal social connection without violating hermit nature.
+Even hermits who wish to interact with others, must establish relationship strong enough to bridge them into the system in reliable and trustworthy manner.
+One way is to occasionally "go to town" to maintain witness testimony, gently incentivizing minimal social connection without violating hermit nature.

 The system respects diverse ways of being while ensuring everyone remains verifiable persons rather than potential sybils.

 ### Trust Bridges as Human Infrastructure